 - Tap + or add while you have your eSIM selected:

-- Enter the details in the name and APN fields by following the steps below
+- Enter the details in the name and APN fields by following the steps below.

-- For APN input truphone.com as well.
+- For APN, input wbdata as well:

 - Leave other fields blank.